Pennsylvania Commercial Tenant CAM Audit Rights [2026 Guide]

 Pittsburgh's mixed-use corridors in the Strip District, Lawrenceville, and East Liberty present a different set of issues: smaller buildings with less standardized lease forms, informal CAM billing practices, and frequent misclassification of capital improvements during building renovation.

 Capital improvement misclassification is especially common in Pittsburgh properties that underwent significant renovation between 2015 and 2023.
 Historic building conversions to mixed-use space often involved roof work, structural repairs, HVAC system replacement, and elevator modernization.
 These are capital items with long useful lives, not annual operating expenses.
-When billed in full as operating expenses, they inflate the tenant's CAM in the year of the work by amounts that can represent two to five times the tenant's normal annual CAM burden.
+When billed in full as operating expenses, they inflate CAM in the year of the work by amounts that can equal two to five times the tenant's normal annual CAM burden.

 Worked Example: Philadelphia Office Tenant